Sameer Kanal

 Sameer Kanal is an American politician who is currently member of the Portland City Council from District 2 after being elected along with Dan Ryan and Elana Pirtle-Guiney in the 2024 election.
 Kanal is one of the twelve inaugural members of Portland's new expanded city council after switching from a city commission government to a mayor–council government.
-He is the first Asian American (along with fellow council member-elect Tiffany Koyama Lane) and first South Asian American to serve on Portland City Council.
+He is one of two first Asian Americans (along with fellow council member Tiffany Koyama Lane) and first South Asian American to serve on Portland City Council.

 Early life and education

 Kanal was born in Portland, Oregon at the Bess Kaiser Hospital that is now part of the Adidas America headquarters.
 He grew up in the Overlook neighborhood.
 His parents immigrated from India.
 His father was a Telecom Industry Economist, and subsequently a small business owner, and his mother worked for the State of Oregon helping new refugees.

 Kanal attended Clark College and received his Associate's degree in international relations and political science.
 He earned a Bachelor of Arts in political science and economics from the University of Washington before getting his Master of Science degree in global affairs from New York University.